rails/rails/guides/source/configuring.md

     Rendered recordings/threads/_thread.html.erb in 1.5 ms [cache miss]
     ```

-  By default it is set to `false` which results in following output:
+  By default, it is set to `false` which results in following output:

     ```
     Rendered messages/_message.html.erb in 1.2 ms [cache hit]